Loading...

 • Any cost purchased from a supplier who is not at arm’s length from the applicant (i.e., businesses owned by siblings or parents, through blood or marriage)

-Cost-share funding is available under the OFCAF at 65% of approved project costs.
-A farm business can access a maximum of $75,000 in cost-share for all approved applications submitted to all project categories under the OFCAF*, from February 2022 until March 31, 2024.
+Cost-share funding is available under the OFCAF at 65% of approved, eligible costs.
+A farm business can access a maximum of $75,000 in cost-share for all approved applications submitted to all project categories under the OFCAF*, from February 2022 until March 31, 2025.

 Rotational Grazing Systems has a maximum cost-share amount per project of: